|

 you - the topic, the way the other

 person is speaking, or both.
-Then clarify
+Then identify

-your partner needs - or ask!
+your partner needs, or ask!

-Remind yourself that (a) giving respectful
+Remind yourself that (a)

-feedback (information, not criticism) is a
+giving respectful feedback (information, not

-gift, and that (b) you are
+criticism) is a gift, and that (b) you are

 responsible for the way you

-give it, but
+give it but

 not for the other person's feelings.